offport/AutoReporter/docs/02details.md

 **User harvesting**

-Continuing OSINT collection, Unit 42 used BridgeKeeper  to scrape common search engines, LinkedIn, and other websites for employee names to generate potentially valid usernames.
-Using this technique, Unit 42 identified several unique email addresses that could be used in further testing.
+Continuing OSINT collection, Offport used BridgeKeeper  to scrape common search engines, LinkedIn, and other websites for employee names to generate potentially valid usernames.
+Using this technique, Offport identified several unique email addresses that could be used in further testing.

 `python3 bridgekeeper.py --company “client” --domain client.com --depth 10`

 **Network scanning**

-Unit 42 conducted reconnaissance throughout the assessment to help identify and enumerate external services and ensure that they were tested as part of the assessment.
-Unit 42 performed active scanning against in-scope assets with Nmap  covering all Transmission Control Protocol (“TCP”) and User Datagram Protocol (“UDP”) ports.
+Offport conducted reconnaissance throughout the assessment to help identify and enumerate external services and ensure that they were tested as part of the assessment.
+Offport performed active scanning against in-scope assets with Nmap  covering all Transmission Control Protocol (“TCP”) and User Datagram Protocol (“UDP”) ports.
 Service enumeration and operating system detection was also conducted with the same tools during this phase.
-This information was used to drive exploitation attempts and help Unit 42 target potentially vulnerable assets.
+This information was used to drive exploitation attempts and help Offport target potentially vulnerable assets.

 `nmap -sSU -p 1-65535 -iL scope.txt -oA client`